-Your name:

-Pupil's name (if relevant):

-Your relationship to the pupil (if relevant):

-Address:

-Postcode:

-Day time telephone number: Evening telephone number: Email address:

-Please give details of your complaint, including whether you have spoken to anybody at the school about it.
+Your name: Pupil's name (if relevant): Your relationship to the pupil (if relevant): Address: Postcode: Day time telephone number: Evening telephone number: Email address: Please give details of your complaint, including whether you have spoken to anybody at the school about it.

 What actions do you feel might resolve the problem at this stage?

-The same are year and green are produced and congress
+That actions do you look inight receive the problem at the stage.

 Are you attaching any paperwork?
 If so, please give details.

-Cinn atoms.

 Signature:

 Date:

 Official use

 Date acknowledgement sent:

+Dysukas

 By who:

 Complaint referred to: